July 17, 2024

 First and foremost, if AI is going to lead to massive job loss there is zero reason to worry that declining birth rates will lead to a shrinking workforce.
 If we don’t have any jobs, why would we need more workers?

 This issue also comes up with immigration.
 We are regularly told that we need immigrants because we have a shortage of native-born workers.
 But if AI is going to eliminate all the jobs, we won’t need large-scale immigration.
-To be clear, there are other reasons we might want immigration, but we can’t believe both that AI will lead to a massive loss of jobs and we also need immigrants to do our work.
+To be clear, there are other reasons we might want immigration, but we can’t believe both.
+AI will lead to a massive loss of jobs and we also need immigrants to do our work.

 The idea that AI will lead to massive job loss also means that productivity growth, and therefore economic growth, will be far more rapid than current projections indicate.
 The latest projections from the Congressional Budget Office show productivity growth averaging a bit over 1.6 percent annually over the next decade.

-It’s not clear how fast the AI will kill all the jobs gang expect productivity to grow, but we had productivity growth averaging just under 3.0 percent annually from 1947 to 1973, and we still maintained low rates of unemployment through most of this period.
+It’s not clear how fast the AI-will-kill-all-the-jobs gang expect productivity to grow, but we had productivity growth averaging just under 3.0 percent annually from 1947 to 1973, and we still maintained low rates of unemployment through most of this period.
 Clearly, they must envision considerably faster productivity growth, perhaps 5 or 6 percent annually.

 If we had productivity growth anywhere near this fast, many other widely hyped concerns would quickly disappear.
 For example, the widely touted national debt would look pretty inconsequential if we could sustain anywhere near 5.0 percent productivity growth over a decade.
 (That would be the case even with 3.0 percent productivity growth.)

 Also, the projected shortfalls in Social Security would be eliminated if average wages rose anywhere near as fast as productivity, as has largely been the case in the past.
-(It’s true that the median wage has not kept pace with productivity growth, but that is mostly due to upward redistribution to highly paid workers like CEOs, Wall Street types, and well-placed STEM workers, not a failure of average wages to keep pace with productivity.)
+(It’s true that the median wage has not kept pace with productivity growth, but that is mostly due to the upward redistribution of wealth to highly paid workers like CEOs, Wall Street types, and well-placed STEM workers, not a failure of average wages to keep pace with productivity.)

-We also would have little reason to be concerned about inflation if we are seeing the sort of extraordinary productivity gains anticipated by the AI proselytizers.
+We also would have little reason to be concerned about inflation if we’re seeing the sort of extraordinary productivity gains anticipated by the AI proselytizers.
 As a first approximation, inflation is equal to wage growth minus productivity growth.
 If we have productivity growth of 5.0 percent annually, we can have 7.0 percent nominal wage growth and still be at the Fed’s 2.0 percent inflation target.
-That pace would be more rapid than the peaks we saw in 2021-2022 when we were bouncing back from the pandemic.
+That pace would be more rapid than the peaks we saw in 2021–2022 when we were bouncing back from the pandemic.

 Is There a Case for a Guaranteed Income?

 A guaranteed income makes more sense in countries that have more fully developed welfare states.
-But $1,000 a month, or whatever is picked as the income target, will not pay for people’s healthcare, food, housing, and their kids’ childcare.
+But $1,000 a month, or whatever is picked as the income target, will not pay for people’s health care, food, housing, and their kids’ child care.
 I would place the priority on ensuring that everyone has access to these necessities.

 I’ll also add my other standard line.
 The massive inequality we see in America today is not simply due to market outcomes, rather it is the result of how we have chosen to structure the market.

 The most important issue here is government-granted patent and copyright monopolies.
 These redistribute over $1 trillion a year from the rest of us to people in a position to benefit from these government-granted monopolies.
 This is seen most clearly with people like Bill Gates, who might still be working for a living if he couldn’t count on the government arresting people who used Microsoft’s software without his permission.
-While it is possible to argue for the merits of patent and copyrights as policies for promoting innovation and creative work, the point is that they are policies, not intrinsic features of the market.
+While it is possible to argue for the merits of patent and copyright laws as policies for promoting innovation and creative work, the point is that they are policies, not intrinsic features of the market.

 I realize that people who write for elite outlets don’t like to acknowledge the fact that inequality is the result of how we have chosen to structure the market, not the result of the natural workings of the market.
 This allows them to pontificate about how the winners should best toss a few breadcrumbs to the losers, as the AI gang seems to be doing.
-It avoids the question as to whether we should not have rigged the market in a way to produce such extreme inequality in the first place.
+It avoids the question of whether we should not have rigged the market in a way to produce such extreme inequality in the first place.
 (Yes, this is my book, Rigged [it’s free].)

 Comments